reuschi/smart-photo-frame/README.md

 ## Config file

-The config file should look like the following:
+The config file should be stored as config.ini in the same folder as the frame.py and should look like the following:
 ```
 [telegram]
 token = <Telegram API Token>